 The given filesize estimate is a rough upper limit based on personal experiments.

 The whole base is screenshotted until an unreasonably big base size is reached.
-To avoid performance impact the whole screenshot is dynamically split into several smaller screenshots, each taken one after the other, one per tick.
-This also means that the first fragment and the last fragment will have a time difference that can be many seconds.
-This means you will need to use my stitcher program to stitch those fragments back together.
-If you want to avoid using this you can simply select the "Single tick Screenshots" checkbox, but the performance will be impacted a lot more, possibly even causing several second long freeze frames.
+This feature is tailored for timelapse-videos.
+To minimize the performance impact the whole screenshot is dynamically split into several smaller screenshots, each taken one after the other, one per tick.
+This results in a time difference between the first fragment and the last fragment that can be many seconds, but in a timelapse this will not be noticeable.
+I offer my stitcher program to stitch those fragments back together, which is a part of this mod.

 Currently, only the vanilla surface "nauvis" is supported.

 The GUI shows the current status of the auto screenshots, the currently screenshotted surface as well all the necessary controls.
 You will see either a progress bar displaying the progress of the current screenshot or a timer until the next screenshot will be taken.

 Will make the logging more verbose.
 If you run into issues I will have an easier time understanding the issue with logs having this enabled.

 If you are separating your screenshots over several ticks by disabling the Single Screenshot option (which I heavily recommend) the mod will take hundreds, if not thousands of fragmented screenshots instead of just one big screenshot.
 Stitching those back together manually is unthinkable.
 Fortunatly, I wrote a program to automate this process for you!
 Head over to GitHub, where you will find instructions to get started: https://github.com/Anders142536/imageStitcher